Sanofi-Public/spatialone-pipeline/README.md

 We recommend placing this folder in the same level of directory as the spatialone-pipeline repository.
 The section below provides detailed information about each file/folder under the "data/" directory.

 - **conf/visium_config_flow.yaml** - contains all configuration parameters such as sample_id, pipelines to run or specific run parameters.
-Example can be found under the conf/ folder of this repository.
+An example can be found under the conf/ folder of this repository.

 - **prep/** - this is where all sample specific input data lies.
 Each folder within prep/ must correspond to a different experiment which contains the respective SpaceRanger outputs.